yosefrow/scalable-shop/README.md

 ## Kafka

 Kafka and Kafka UI are installed and configured with helm using 3 controller and one broker configuration for KRaft.
 See [kafka/README.md](kafka/README.md) for more info.
+Strimzi was considered as a possible solution for kafka, but in this case the bitnami chart is good enough for the task.

 ### Kafka Install & Upgrade